kcjonnyc/spotify-playlist-generator/README.md

 ⇨ http server started on [::]:8080
 ```

+## Deployment

+Deploying this service to Heroku is simple.
+Just run `heroku create` followed by `git push heroku master`.

 ## Endpoints

 All endpoints require an `Authorization` header with `Bearer <access token>`, where the access token is an access token that belongs to the user.
 This means that you must use the Authorization Code Grant or Implicit Grant to get a token on behalf of the user.
 We also require the `playlist-modify-public` scope to create and modify playlists.